Here’s what you get:

 Rough cut versions of the nearly-completed videos will be reviewed by the research team and a group of patients before final editing will be performed.
 Producer roles will include casting, providing crew, location scouting, filming, initial editing of beta videos, final editing, and delivery of the 4 videos.

-These are just a few of the video jobs our government puts out for bid and you could live anywhere for most of them.
+These are just a few of the government contracts for video that are put out for bid and you could live anywhere for most of them.
 Many of them are produced by producers who are not in the immediate area.
 You have to register and we’ll show you how to do that step-by-step.
 We’ll also show you how to find lots more projects you can bid on.
 It’s not a static list.
 There are always new videos that are needed.
 And the low bidder is not always the winner.
 Many factors can determine who wins the bid.

 Some of the government people you work with will be experienced video producers; others will be fairly clueless about video production, but both need to hire video experts like you to produce specific videos for the government.
 This is very much like working with your present clients except that the government produces more video than any client you’re likely to have including TV networks.

-We’ve put together an ebook to get you into this steady stream of video production jobs.
+We’ve put together an ebook to get you into this steady stream of government contracts for video production jobs.
 We’ll show you step-by-step how to get your company in line to bid on these interesting video jobs.
-And we’ll interview producers who have won numerous government contracts.
+And we’ll interview producers who have won numerous government contracts for video.
 You’ll learn how to see prices lists and other bid information of successful video producers.

 You’ve paid your taxes.
 Now it’s time to get some of that money back!